ecwood/GCAM-CDR-modeling/GCAM-DAC-Guide.md

 │    │   ├── gcamdata.Rproj
 │    │   ├── inst
 │    │   │   ├── CITATION
-│    │   │   └── extdata <span style="background-color:#8f72a6">This folder is the root of all CSV files.</span>
+│    │   │   └── extdata <span style="background-color:yellow">This folder is the root of all CSV files.</span>
 │    │   │       ├── aglu
 │    │   │       ├── common
-│    │   │       ├── emissions <span style="background-color:#8f72a6">This folder contains all of the DAC related data.</span>
+│    │   │       ├── emissions <span style="background-color:yellow">This folder contains all of the DAC related data.</span>
 │    │   │       ├── energy
 │    │   │       │   ├── GIS
 │    │   │       │   └── mappings